kauri-io/Content/OpenZeppelin 101/Crowdsales.md

 ### Distribution

-The most important part of the crowdsale is how the tokens are released.
-There are different options for this process.
+The most important part of the crowdsale is when the tokens are released to the buyer.

 -   Default: Release the tokens immediately when the buyers purchase them.

 -   **PostDeliveryCrowdsale.sol**: Tokens are distributed after the crowdsale is over.
-Buyers are given the option of using the **withdrawToken()** function to obtain the tokens purchased.
+Buyers use the **withdrawToken()** function to obtain the tokens.

--   **RefundableCrowdsale.sol**: If the minimum goal of the crowdsale is not reached, users can access the **claimRefund()** function to get their Ether back.
+-   **RefundableCrowdsale.sol**: If the minimum goal of the crowdsale is not reached, users use the  **claimRefund()** function to get their Ether back.

     ```solidity
     pragma solidity ^ 0.5 .2;